KAMC: History

 KAMC first began broadcasting in the fall of 1968 as KSEL-TV.
 Originally an independent station, KSEL soon began broadcasting some ABC programming which was previously split between CBS affiliate KLBK and NBC affiliate KCBD (channel 11).
 After a few months of sharing secondary affiliations with the local CBS and NBC affiliates, KSEL became the primary and exclusive ABC affiliate for the Lubbock market in the fall of 1969.
 While KSEL was the fourth television station to launch in Lubbock in 16 years (including PBS outlet KTXT-TV (now KTTZ-TV channel 5), it took the market 17 years for all three major commercial television networks to gain full-time affiliations.

-KSEL-TV entered as a competitor to the established KLBK and KCBD, and recent sign-on (and, with regards to signal, weaker) channel 34, KKBC-TV (later KMXN-TV).
+KSEL-TV entered as a competitor to the established KLBK and KCBD, and recent sign-on (and, with regard to signal, weaker) channel 34, KKBC-TV (later KMXN-TV).
 KKBC operated from 1967 to 1973.
 A new channel 34, KJAA, signed on in 1981; it is now Fox affiliate KJTV-TV.

 KSEL drew resources from sister stations KSEL (950 AM, now KTTU) and KSEL-FM (93.7, now KLBB-FM).
 The stations had unified sales staffs (spots were sold on both radio and TV by one sales force, which often voiced spots or appeared in commercials or as on camera talent, i.e., Bill Maddox was sales manager and late news anchor).
 All stations were owned by R. B. "Mac" McAlister, his son Bill, and the department heads at the stations (A. C. "Ace" Wimberly, Bill Maddox, Lew Dee, Bill Baker, etc.), with its future call signs being both in honor of the McAlister family.

 KSEL filled air time with many movies, each accompanied by an on camera host.
 The late Lew Dee (1935–2011), also known as Lewis T. D'Elia, hosted a movie show, in addition to co-hosting This, That and the Other on radio and KSEL-TV.
 The news department gathered and delivered news for all three stations.

 The old KAMC studios, which later housed the transmitter.
 Since the analog to digital TV conversion this site has not been used by KAMC.

 The radio stations were sold to other interests in 1974–75, and moved out of the shared building at 1201 84th Street in south Lubbock (in picture), though the FM transmitter remained at this site until sold to the Ramar interests (and moved to new KJTV-TV tower in 2009); KSEL-TV continued to broadcast from the same studios afterwards for decades.
 KSEL-TV changed its call sign to KMCC and invested in better equipment (RCA TCR-100 video cartridge player) and programming, including M*A*S*H reruns.
 Between growth of ABC's ratings in the late 1970s, an improving news operation, and the syndicated product, the station became a real player in the early 1980s.